Grace and peace to you Brothers and Sisters.

 Racism is no laughing matter.
 A major war was fought in this country over slavery, and if you think people have gotten over it, you are not playing with a full deck.
 Racism is a major issue.
 Yet, race is a major tool in the black comedian’s arsenal.
 Look how upset blacks get when a white celebrity uses the “N” word or makes some other racial comment, yet black comedians joke about whites on national TV.
-Is this why Dr. King died?
+Is this why President Abraham Lincoln signed the Emancipation Proclamation (for which he was murdered)?
 To give blacks the freedom to taunt and belittle their former slave masters in public forums?
 Have you ever noticed how almost every black comedian after a few years appears in movies and has a television show?
 That is his and her reward for selling out their people.
 Steve Harvey is a case study in this phenomenon.

 Black comedians as well as white are being used to foment hate and animosity in the black and white communities and further divide this country, making it ripe for takeover.
 And the time is almost here.